Iowa governor in 'modified' quarantine after possible coronavirus exposure

-Reynolds said Monday she did not come in direct contact with any of the staff members who tested positive for the virus, and that she has since been tested --- including Monday morning --- and the test results have been negative.
+Reynolds said Monday she did not come in direct contact with anyone who tested positive for the virus, and she has since been tested — including Monday morning — and the test results have been negative.

 Reynolds said nonetheless she will follow a modified quarantine out of “an abundance of caution.”
 She said it will be similar to a quarantine being followed by Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and a key figure in guiding the federal administration’s virus response efforts.